Organizing ideas in mind maps

 The classification of living beings has numerous levels.
 Mathematics has, for example, algebra and geometry; it has analytic, plane and spatial geometry.

-Being groups or sets of elements, classifications also have a structure.
+As they are groups or sets of elements, classifications also have a structure.
 This is usually hierarchical, such as the classification of living beings and the folders on a hard drive, but there are other structures, such as the periodic table of elements.

 A hierarchical structure has the desirable aspect of only having "down" connections, that is, it has no cycles or systemic connections that increase the complexity of the structure and thus make it more difficult to think about it.